Content is Everything

 Oh, alright.
 But only if I can preface this by saying this is billion dollar advice I’m giving you.
 Here goes:

-- Make the subject of your online media content about your customers and/or prospects.
+• Make the subject of your digital media content about your customers and/or prospects.
 Talk about them much more.
 Talk about you much less;

-Share-ability is by far the number one, hidden-in-plain-sight, secret-to-success factor in content creation for online media.
+Share-ability is by far the number one, hidden-in-plain-sight, secret-to-success factor in content creation for digital media.

 Print the following words in bold on an A3 page and stick it front of anyone who calls themself any kind of content creator: